An industry super fund for all Australians

 One of the major risks with any type of investment is that it may fluctuate in value from year to year and may produce negative returns over the short-term, or even over periods greater than one year.

 The different RetireChoice investment options carry different risks.
-For example, the options with a higher proportion of growth assets (e.g. Shares) have a higher risk of negative returns, while options with a lower proportion of growth assets (e.g. Cash and Term Deposits) are more likely to have lower long-term returns and fail to keep pace with inflation.
+For example, the options with a higher proportion of growth assets (e.g. Shares) have a higher risk of negative returns, while options with a lower proportion of growth assets (e.g. Cash and Term Deposits) are more likely to have lower long-term returns and might fail to keep pace with inflation.

 Before you make a decision to invest in RetireChoice, be better informed about some of the other potential risks when investing in an account based pension.